Qingqian-Wang/RISC/README.md

 # RISC
-The group project for ece651
+The group project for sde